Sorry folks, some drama going down over here. Sunday’s update should be on schedule.

 “Ok,” I told him, and stomped down on one of his legs.

 I wasn’t entirely clear on how this would go.
-Would I still starve and die, then get sent back into the Link, or was I just gonna be conscious still I killed myself in a few years from total boredom?
+Would I still starve and die, then get sent back into the Link, or was I just gonna be conscious until I killed myself in a few years from total boredom?

 I asked him as much, when he got done screaming.
 I didn’t think I’d broken anything in the leg, this was more about whatever was going on with his face really hitting him.